Guadalajara Cathedral: History

 On May 30, 1574, during Mass, neighbors fired shots into the air.
 Some of the bullets fell onto the cathedral and started a fire, severely damaging the building.
 Work began on a new cathedral designed by master architect Martín Casillas, which was commissioned in 1561 by King Felipe II, but progressed slowly because of scarce funds.
 The new cathedral was completed in February 1618.
 Finally in April of that year, the Blessed Sacrament was moved from the former church to the new one; however, it would not be consecrated until October 12, 1716.
 In the early morning of 31 May, 1818, an earthquake shook the city, causing the towers and the dome to collapse.
 These were replaced, but the new structures were destroyed by a subsequent earthquake in 1849.
-After years of remaining damaged, Bishop Diego Aranda contacted to Manuel Gómez Ibarra for the design of the new towers.
+After years of remaining damaged, Bishop Diego Aranda contacted to Manuel Gómez Ibarra for the design of the new towers, which are covered by Talavera-style yellow and blue mosaics.
+The more recent Basilica of Covadonga in Asturias features strikingly similar towers.
 Ibarra was a Guadalajara native and was previously known for his work on other buildings such as the Hospicio Cabañas.
-Construction started on 30 July, 1851 and ended three years later on 15 July, 1954, and cost 33,521 pesos.
+Construction started on 30 July, 1851 and ended three years later on 15 July, 1854, and cost 33,521 pesos.
 Pope Pius XII elevated the cathedral to the rank of a minor basilica.

 Currently, the cathedral continues to be in danger: it was damaged by earthquakes in 1932, 1957, 1979, 1985, 1995 and 2003.
 Current threats include a slight tilt of the north tower and structural damage to the dome.

 The cathedral houses the mummified body of Santa Innocencia (a young girl from the 1700s who, according to legend, was killed by her father for converting to Catholicism), well as the remains of three cardinals and several other former bishops of the diocese, and Fr.
 Juan Jesús Posadas Ocampo, who was assassinated in 1993 at the Guadalajara International Airport.